-These condensed consolidated interim financial statements are presented in Canadian dollars, which is also the Company's and its subsidiaries' functional currency and have been prepared on a historical cost basis, except for certain financial instruments, which are carried at fair value.
-In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These consolidated financial statements are presented in Canadian dollars, which is also the Company's and its subsidiaries' functional currency and have been prepared on a historical cost basis, except for certain financial instruments, which are carried at fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.